How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 1. Name the avatar: e.g. “Stay-at-home mums” or “Time-starved entrepreneur”.
 What’s their age and location?

-Several of these questions give you a great insight into how to effectively target your ads.
+These questions give you a great insight into how to strategically write ad copy and video scripts.

 Get People Buying Your Product In Three Steps